Kokopelli: Myths

 Among the Hopi, Kokopelli carries unborn children on his back and distributes them to women; for this reason, young girls often fear him.
 He often takes part in rituals relating to marriage, and Kokopelli himself is sometimes depicted with a consort, a woman called Kokopelmimi by the Hopi.
-It is said that Kokopelli can be seen on the full and waning moon, much like the "man" or the "rabbit" on the moon."
+It is said that Kokopelli can be seen on the full and waning moon, much like the "man" or the "rabbit" on the moon.

 Kokopelli also presides over the reproduction of game animals, and for this reason, he is often depicted with animal companions such as rams and deer.
-Other common creatures associated with him include sun-bathing animals such as snakes, or water-loving animals like lizards and insects.
+Other common creatures associated with him include sun-bathing animals such as snakes, or water-loving animals such as lizards and insects.

 In his domain over agriculture, Kokopelli's flute-playing chases away the winter and brings about spring.
 Many tribes, such as the Zuni, also associate Kokopelli with the rains.
 He frequently appears with Paiyatamu, another flutist, in depictions of maize-grinding ceremonies.
 Some tribes say he carries seeds and babies on his back.

 In recent years, the emasculated (i.e. non-ithyphallic) version of Kokopelli has been adopted as a broader symbol of the Southwestern United States as a whole.
-His image adorns countless items such as T-shirts, ball caps, key-chains, and patio decor.
+His image adorns countless items such as t-shirts, ball caps, key-chains, and patio decor.
 He is also noticeable on the wall by the swimming pool on the home of Walter White (Bryan Cranston) in several episodes of Breaking Bad.
 A bicycle trail between Grand Junction, Colorado, and Moab, Utah, is now known as the Kokopelli Trail.